 The recent oil spill by Shell off Nigeria’s coast briefly brought to light the some of the most insidious consequences of the world’s addiction to fossil fuels.
 As our thirst for oil grows, companies are stretching the limits of depth and technology to drill wherever and however.
 Shell has recently received conditional approval to begin […]

 About Sara Scoville-Weaver

-Meanwhile lets just say that we are proud Sara Scoville-Weaver contributed a whooping 11 entries.
+But we are proud to say that Sara Scoville-Weaver contributed 11 entries already.

 A new year brings new possibilities here at SkyTruth!
 For us, that means an amazing new portal of drilling data and maps for easy access and download.
 SkyTruth Drilling Alerts is a compendium of datasets, links and news to give any concerned citizen the tools necessary to become informed about the issues that matter most […]

 Royal Dutch Shell’s Nigerian drilling operations in the highly productive Bonga Field were officially brought to a halt yesterday after “less than 40,000 barrels of oil” (1.7 million gallons) were reportedly leaked during a transfer of crude to a tanker.
 We’ve just processed a radar satellite image taken this morning (December 21, 2011) of the […]

 As controversy over the proposed Keystone XL Pipeline builds, Alberta’s vast oil sand reserves have become the target of much speculation and review.
 Last week SkyTruth published maps and images revealing the extent of surface mining operations and their visible impact on Alberta’s environment (see “Oil from Sand?
 You Better Believe It” and “Tar Sands […]